flexera-public/policy_templates/cost/azure/savings_realized/README.md

 This policy has the following input parameters required when launching the policy.

-- *Period Start Date* - The starting month of the historical data to analyze
+- *Period Start Date* - The starting month of the historical data to analyze (in YYYY-MM format e.g., "2021-10")
-- *Period End Date* - The ending month of the historical data to analyze
+- *Period End Date* - The ending month of the historical data to analyze (in YYYY-MM format)
 - *Email addresses* - A list of email addresses to notify

 ## Required CMP Roles